Mundez-the-man/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. a function that prints a string, in reverse
 5. a function that reverses a string.
 6. a function that prints every other character of a string, starting with the first character
+7. a function that prints half of a string, followed by a new line.
+The function should print the second half of the string.
+8.